 Volunteer work will involve cutting back vegetation, clearing moss and loose material, scraping steps and installing fencing.
 The volunteering intitiative is taking place as part of the Make Your Way arts, heritage and active travel project taking place around Chatelherault Country Park until March 2018.

 All sessions take place 10:15am - 12:30pm on the following dates:

 Tuesday 19 December

-Previously scheduled dates of Tuesday 16, Wednesday 17 have been cancelled due to the weather and will take place on Wednesday 24 January and Wednesday 31 January
+Previously scheduled dates of Tuesday 16, Wednesday 17, Wednesday 24 January and Thursday 1 March have been cancelled due to the weather and will take place on the above dates instead.

 Mauldslie Woods Volunteering Team Days - First Thursday in the month